OmarShehata/webgpu-compute-rasterizer/code-overview.md

 * `outputColorBuffer`.
 This is a storage buffer big enough to contain 3 numbers for each pixel on the screen (RGB).
 Each color is stored as a `uint32`.
 This holds the output of the compute rasterizer and is given to the fullscreen quad render pass to draw it to the screen.
 * `addComputePass(commandEncoder)`.
 This is a function that can be called every frame and will push 2 commands:
   * Clear - set all pixels in `outputColorBuffer` to a solid color, white.
-  * Rasterizer pass - this runs for every triangle and is responsible for transforming the triangle from world space to screen space, filling it in, and shading it based on its distance to the camera, and ensuring triangles closer to the camera are drawn above triangles further away.
+  * Rasterizer pass - this runs for every triangle and is responsible for transforming the triangle from world space to screen space, filling it in, shading it based on its distance to the camera, and ensuring triangles closer to the camera are drawn above triangles further away.

 ### Clear pass